emchang3/hello-world-undertow-kotlin-gradle/README.md

 ./gradlew run
 ```

+To debug, attach debugger to port 5000.

-See the server response at: http://localhost:8080
+See the server response at: http://localhost:8080/api/greeting